City of Plymouth, MN

 Test the water.
 In most cases, letting the water run and using cold water for drinking and cooking should keep lead levels low in drinking water.
 Residents concerned about lead should arrange with a laboratory to test their tap water.
 Testing the water is important if young children or pregnant women drink tap water.

-- Visit Lead in Drinking Water
+- Visit EPA Basic Information about Lead in Drinking Water.

 The Value of Water

-Drinking water is a precious resource, yet it is often taken for granted.
 Throughout history, civilizations have risen and fallen based on access to a plentiful, safe water supply.
-That's still the case today – water is key to healthy people and healthy communities.
-Water is also vital to the economy.
-It's necessary for manufacturing, agriculture, energy production and more.
+That’s still the case today.
+Water is key to healthy people and healthy communities.

-According to MDH, one-fifth of the United States economy would come to a stop without a reliable and clean source of water.
 Systems are in place to provide residents with safe drinking water.
 The State of Minnesota and local water systems work to protect drinking water sources (i.e. sealing an unused well helps prevent contamination of the groundwater), treat water to remove harmful contaminants and do extensive testing to ensure drinking water safety.

 If a problem is detected, corrective action is taken and the public is notified.
-Water from a public water system, such as theCity of Plymouth's water system, is tested more thoroughly and regulated more closely than water from any other source, including bottled water.
+Water from a public water system, such as the City of Plymouth's water system, is tested more thoroughly and regulated more closely than water from any other source, including bottled water.

 Conservation

 Conservation is essential, even in the land of 10,000 lakes.
 For example, in parts of the metropolitan area, groundwater is being used faster than it can be replaced.
-Some agricultural regions in Minnesota are vulnerable to drought, affecting crop yields and municipal water supplies.
-Water must be used wisely.
-Below are tips to help families conserve – and save money in the process.
+Some agricultural regions in Minnesota are vulnerable to drought, which can affect crop yields and municipal water supplies.

 - Fix running toilets — they can waste hundreds of gallons of water